-Here is a an topic, one of my readers request an article on, that is a concern for everyone: losing and gaining weight.
-Now, the reader was most interested in gaining weight and you could imagine my surprise, after all losing weight is more popular.
+Here is a topic which one of my readers gently requested concerning losing and gaining weight.
+Now, the reader was most interested in gaining weight, and you could imagine my surprise - after all losing weight is more popular.
 However, I thought it was only fair that I talked about both, losing and gaining weight.
-This article is a delayed response, but I hope she finds it helpful as well.
+Though, this article is a delayed response, I hope she finds it helpful.

 On Gaining weight